 14 O satisfy us early with thy mercy; that we may rejoice and be glad all our days.

-15 Make us glad according to the days wherein thou hast afflicted us, and the years
+15 Make us glad according to the days wherein thou hast afflicted us, and the years wherein we have seen evil.

 16 Let thy work appear unto thy servants, and thy glory unto their children.